Raboodle/StarBot/README.md

 ## What to Expect

-StarBot may be using the NadekoBot's Frame/Initial Coding, but I assure you that StarBot will have it's own custom commands and functions as well as activities that the users of the bot can take part in, such as trivia, tick-tac-toe [ If I can ever make it work :'c ] and hangman.
+StarBot may be using the NadekoBot's Frame/Initial Coding, but I assure you that StarBot will have it's own custom commands and functions as well as activities that the users of the bot can take part in, such as trivia, tic-tac-toe [ If I can ever make it work :'c ] and hangman.
 Those are only just a few - and with the help of the community, the bot can become something much bigger.

 ## Ending